fmlove/Thesis/output/_main.md

 ---
 output:
+  pdf_document:
+    latex_engine: xelatex
+  html_document: default
   word_document: default
-  html_document: default
-  pdf_document: default
+bibliography: "C:/Users/fl299/PhD/Writing/Thesis/bib/THESIS.bib"
+csl: "C:/Users/fl299/PhD/Writing/Thesis/bib/plos.csl"
+papersize: a4
+fontsize: 12pt
+linestretch: 1.15
+always_allow_html: true
 ---

 # Introduction {.unnumbered #INTRODUCTION}
+\chaptermark{Introduction}

 ```{=latex}
 \markboth{INTRODUCTION}{}

 ```

+## The challenge of CNS regeneration

-One of the greatest challenges of modern medicine is how to promote regneration of the central nervous system (CNS).
+One of the greatest challenges of modern medicine is how to promote regeneration of the central nervous system (CNS).
 Compared to most other tissues and organs in the human body, the CNS has exceptionally low regenerative ability.
 As a result, damage to the CNS - whether through trauma, infection, or disease - often results in lifelong disability.
-In contrast, the peripheral nervous system (PNS) is capable of substantial regeneration after injury, with severed nerves able to regrow several centimeters, reach their targets, and form functional conenctions, suggesting that regeneration of the CNS might be medically possible, if we can identify the relevant factors at play.
+In contrast, the peripheral nervous system (PNS) is capable of substantial regeneration after injury, with severed nerves able to regrow several centimetres, reach their targets, and form functional connections, suggesting that regeneration of the CNS might be medically possible, if we can identify the relevant factors at play.
 While there has been active research in this area for decades (if not centuries), we are still a long way from what most people would consider 'successful' regeneration of damaged CNS tissues - the regrowth of damaged neuronal processes, appropriate remodelling of the extracellular environment, and restoration of functional synaptic connections.
 In this section, I will summarise our current understanding of some of the factors limiting CNS regeneration, as well as the particular challenges I have decided to address with this project.

-## Glaucoma
+### Glaucoma

-[//]: # (CITE - impact on QOL years worldwide)
+Glaucoma is the leading cause of irreversible sight loss worldwide.
+It is estimated that over 3.5% of the world population aged 40-80 is affected by glaucoma, which has an enormous impact on quality of life for millions of people [@thamGlobalPrevalenceGlaucoma2014].
+While we do have drugs that can slow or even halt the progression of this disease, they cannot reverse damage that has already occurred, and the typical progression of glaucoma (with sight loss beginning at the periphery) means that it is often diagnosed at a late stage.
+Furthermore, up to 10% of people do not respond to the first line treatment drugs, so there is a significant need for improved therapies [CITE].

+While many approaches so far have targeted the increased intraocular pressure typically considered a hallmark of glaucoma, there are cases where degeneration occurs despite normal pressure in the eye, and it is not entirely clear what drives the disease progression in these cases [CITE].
+Therefore, it is important to develop therapies that can target the neurodegeneration directly, rather than just intraocular pressure.
+To that end, we have been investigating how to prevent degeneration of the retinal ganglion cells, and how to promote regeneration of cells that are already damaged.
+By delving into the biology of why CNS neurons fail to regenerate and how we can change this, we hope to introduce a new class of therapeutics that can be applied both to glaucoma and to other CNS diseases or injuries.

 ## Factors limiting CNS regeneration